oncomouse/AndrewPilsch.com/_includes/cv.md

 **Facilitator, "Commonsense Information Security for Academics."** *133rd MLA Annual Convention*, New York, NY, 2018.
 (Cancelled Due to Weather)

-**Roundtable Participant, "Hacking the Scholarly Worklow."**  *133rd MLA Annual Convention*, New York, NY, 2018.
+**Roundtable Participant, "Hacking the Scholarly Workflow."**  *133rd MLA Annual Convention*, New York, NY, 2018.
 (Cancelled Due to Weather)

 **"The Jungle of the Real: Hacking Infrastructure After Baudrillard."** *The Society For Literature, Science, and the Arts 2017 Conference*, Tempe, AZ, 2017.